intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-classification.md

-Analytics Zoo provides pre-defined models having different encoders that can be used for classifying texts
+Analytics Zoo provides pre-defined models having different encoders that can be used for classifying texts.

 **Highlights**

-1. Easy-to-use models, could be fed into NNFrames and BigDL Optimizer for training.
+1. Easy-to-use models, could be fed into NNFrames or BigDL Optimizer for training.
 2. The encoders we support include CNN, LSTM and GRU.

 ---